commit-live-students/python_getting_started_project/README.md

 # Python Day01 Assignment

+We have already learnt about the basics of Python in the in-class session.
+We have learnt about

+- Python Basics
+- Python Programming Constructs
+- Data Structures
+- Functions
+- Object Oriented Programming in Python

+Now let's apply this newly learnt superpower to explore the most exciting sport event of India, the IPL!
+Doing this assignment will help you get acquainted with basic programming in Python.

+## About the IPL Dataset

-The Indian Premier League is a professional Twenty20 cricket league in India contested during April and May of every year by teams representing Indian cities.
+The Indian Premier League (IPL) is a professional Twenty20 cricket league in India contested during April and May of every year by teams representing Indian cities.
 It is the most-attended cricket league in the world and ranks sixth among all sports leagues.
 It has teams with players from around the world and is very competitive and entertaining with a lot of close matches between teams.

+The IPL and other cricket related datasets are available at `cricsheet.org`.
+Feel free to visit the website and explore the data by yourself as exploring new sources of data is one of the interesting activities a data scientist gets to do.

-The first IPL match was played in 2008 which turned out to be a run fest.
-Lets explore the first match data to find out what happened in the match.
+So let's get started with the first IPL match that was played in 2008.
+It turned out to be a run fest.
+Let's explore the first match data to find out what happened in the match.